 GlobaLinks Leanring Abroad offers a summer study abroad program with the University of Hong Kong.
 GlobaLinks Learning Abroad has designed this summer program with your individual student goals in mind.
-It is built around a unique Discovery Model which is delivered by some of the best staff in study abroad, both in the U.S. and overseas, in order to provide you with an individualized experience through discovery in 5 key areas: personal, academic, cultural, social, and professional.
+It is built around a unique Discovery Model which is delivered by some of the best staff in study abroad, both in the U.S. and overseas, in order to provide you with an individualized experience through discovery in 5 key areas: personal, academic, cultural, social, and career.
 Learn more about the Discovery Model.

 This unique and well structured undergraduate programme on Asian Studies aims at enhancing an awareness of the importance of Asia in world affairs.
 In so doing, it seeks to create an interactive learning environment where international students of high academic calibre combine knowledge acquired from lectures and seminars with an understanding of real world problems through field trips in Hong Kong, Beijing and Seoul.

 The abilities developed during this programme will facilitate team building, public speaking skills, as well as creativity and resourcefulness in problem-solving and research.
 This Institute also aims to improve students’ capacities to apply the materials and ideas to which they have been exposed to different settings and encourage a further interest in Asian affairs.
 With the program students travel to places such as Beijing, and Seoul.

 The Asia as the Global Future program is offered through the University of Hong Kong located in Hong Kong.
 During the program students will also travel to Beijing and Seoul, South Korea.

 Hong Kong is an international financial center with the world’s freest economy, Hong Kong is Asia’s most globally connected city.
 As one can imagine, business and commerce create a constant buzz in the city and the fast-paced pulse can be felt around the clock.